LLNL/axom/src/axom/inlet/docs/sphinx/functions.rst

   signature defined as part of the schema.
 This is because the arguments do not participate in overload resolution.

-Callbacks retrieved from Inlet keep their Lua state alive, so they remain callable after the Inlet and Reader are destroyed.
+Lua callbacks copied into a ``std::function`` keep their Lua state alive and remain callable after the Inlet and Reader are destroyed.
+A reference to an Inlet-owned ``Function`` does not extend its lifetime.
 Callbacks from one ``LuaReader`` share mutable interpreter state and must not be invoked concurrently without synchronization.

-Lua execution errors and invalid callback return values throw ``axom::inlet::InletError`` at the call site.
-This is the one place Inlet throws; everywhere else it reports through SLIC or through ``verify()``:
+Lua execution errors and invalid callback return values throw ``axom::inlet::InletError`` when the callback is invoked.
+Inlet uses different reporting mechanisms for schema and input validation:

 .. list-table::
    :header-rows: 1